kevinolega/callcentertrainingtips/_posts/2019-07-20-improve-today.md

 Kung Walang Corrupt, Walang Mahirap.

-Many political candidates built their careers from telling people that they are helping the poor.
+Many political candidates built their careers by telling people that they are helping the poor.

 In 2013, I was new at West Contact Services.